perfalcon/RoboND/writeup_template.md

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

+In this function, defined the source and destination which I arrived at by measuring the pixels of rover's camera view, then translated those coordinates into a top-down view of the Rover.
-In this functions, called the navigable terrain, convert to rover coordinates, detect the samples and obstacles.
+Then warped the rover's top down view and applied the threshold to get the navigable terrain, then converted the navigable terrain to rover coordinates, then called functions to detect the samples and obstacles.
 Then added the navigable terrain, rocks, and obstacles on to the ground truth map.
-Ran this method on the recorded navigation images and below the video of the mapping of the terrain, rocks and smples on the ground truth map in moveipy functions.
+Ran this method on the recorded navigation images and below is the video of the mapping of the terrain, rocks and smples on the ground truth map in moveipy functions.
 Below is the generated video

 ![Test OutPut Video][output-video]